Choustie/Choustie-Algorithm/README.md

 Patent pending: SE 2630027-7 (Swedish Patent and Registration Office)

+## About

+Invented, patented, and licensed by a 19 year old in Sweden.
+Alone.

+No lawyers.
+No funding.
+No team.

+Patent filed: SE 2630027-7, January 12, 2026.

+If I go quiet, the documents don't.

 ## License

 Free for individuals and organizations with revenue under $100,000 USD.